aben-lee/MGPlib/README.md

 # MGPlib
-MGPlib which have been updating from gplib++  is a geophysical library for magnetotelluric, receiver function and surface wave dispersion data.
+MGPlib which have been updating from Max's gplib++ is a geophysical library for magnetotelluric, receiver function and surface wave dispersion data.